Things to Do in Sedona This Weekend – 15 Must-Try Activities

 Oak Creek Canyon

 Switchbacks, rock formations, and chasms make the Oak Creek Canyon scenic drive a feast for the eyes.
 However, this stretch along State Route 89A also offers stops.
 You’ll see landmarks like Slide Rock State Park and West Fork Trail.
+Not the first thing that comes to mind when you think of things to do in Sedona with kids, but we promise, it’s a good one.

 Once you’ve made your way through the numerous switchbacks the road winds down into the Canyon.
 Bring along a swimsuit as there are plenty of swimming holes in which to splash around.
 Or areas to sprawl out for a sun-soaked picnic.

 Almost ethereal in its stark beauty, it’s no wonder that everyone from hikers to spiritual practitioners flock to Sedona.
+You can even add this to the list of things to see in Sedona without hiking.

 While it’s all too easy to fall under the enchantment of the Copper State, sometimes a Sedona vacation can come with a steep price tag.
+But this list proves that there are a lot of free stuff to do in Sedona AZ, as well as tons of things to see in Sedona for free!

-Thankfully there are tons of things to do in Sedona for free!
 Follow your inner bliss when you pay a visit to Buddha at the Amitabha Stupa and Peace Park.
 Or, enjoy an evening of art, revelry, and food truck offerings when you party with Celebrate Sedona.

 Rejuvenate with a vortex meditation at Bell Rock, or scramble up rock faces on the Bear Mountain Trail.